LZ 104 (L 59): Africa flight

 That afternoon, an engine malfunctioned when a reduction gear housing cracked; the loss of this engine eliminated the prospect of radio transmission, although wireless messages could be received.
 The next morning it nearly crashed when heat turbulence from the dunes below and subsequent cooling reduced the buoyancy of its gas.
 The crew also suffered from headaches, hallucinations and general fatigue in the mid-day heat and freezing cold at night.

 Despite these difficulties, L 59 continued on over Sudan, only to be turned back on 23 November 1917, with the ship 125 mi due west of Khartoum when she received an "abort" message.
 L 59's volunteer crew implored the commander to continue, but he ordered the ship to turn back and returned to Bulgaria after averting another potential disaster due to loss of buoyancy over Asia Minor.
 It returned to base the morning of 25 November 1917, having traveled over 4200 mi in 95 hours, or nearly four days in the air.
 When it entered its shed at Yambol, the Zeppelin had enough fuel remaining for another 64 hours flight.

 It was later claimed by Richard Meinertzhagen, the chief of British intelligence in the area based at Cairo, that the recall message reporting that Lettow-Vorbeck had surrendered was faked.
 The British, having broken the German naval wireless code, were aware of the flight and mission.
 East Africa's Royal Flying Corps (RFC) squadrons were alerted to watch for the approach of the ship.
-What turned the airship back was a signal relayed from Lettow-Vorbeck.

-The weak signal was amplified and forwarded by stations in friendly or neutral territories, and after some hours it reached the German naval command.
-The signal informed headquarters not that Lettow had surrendered, but that the Schutztruppe had been unable to hold the flatlands around Mahenge, the planned destination of the airship, and had been forced by British artillery to retreat into jagged mountains where the airship would have no chance of touching down without risking explosion.
+What turned the airship back were two intercepted Allied intelligence reports noting that Lettow and the Schutztruppe had advanced into Portuguese Mozambique and no longer had a foothold in German East Africa.

 With no hope of a place to land safely and with every likelihood of it being destroyed or falling into enemy hands, the German command had no choice but to order a return.
 The recall signal was sent from the Admiralty station at Nauen.
 Despite its failure, "the adventure of L 59 was heroic both in scale and spirit."
-Later a transcript of the radio message was reported to have been found in Germany archives, as well as a Turko-German wireless intercept (marked 'Secret') preserved in the files of the British Public Records office.
+A transcript of the radio message can be found in German archives, as well as a Turko-German wireless intercept (marked 'Secret') preserved in the files of the British Public Records office.